-Examples of the plan's Alabama in-network providers are:
+Examples of the plan's Minnesota in-network providers are:

 - BlueCard PPO

 - Participating Hospitals

 - Preferred Outpatient Facilities

 - Participating Ambulatory Surgical Centers

 - Participating Renal Dialysis Providers

 - Preferred Medical Laboratories

 - Bariatric Surgery Network

 - Select Lab Network

 - Behavioral Health Network

-- Substance Use Disorders Providers
+- Substance Use Disorder Providers

 - Expanded Psychiatric Services

 - Participating Chiropractors

 - Participating Physician Assistants

 - Participating Nurse Practitioners

 - Preferred Occupational Therapists

 - Preferred Physical Therapists

-- · Preferred Speech Therapists
+- Preferred Speech Therapists

 - Participating CRNA

 - Participating Ground Ambulance

 - Participating Licensed Registered Dietitian Network

 - Preferred DME Supplier

 - Participating Air Medical Transport

 - Participating Audiology Network

 - Preferred Home Health Network

 - Preferred Home Infusion Network

-To locate in-network providers, go to coupehealth.com (log in and go to Benefits> Find a Doctor and Compare Costs, then follow the prompts and instructions to search for your doctor)..
+To locate Minnesota in-network providers, go to coupehealth.com (log in and go to Benefits> Find Doctor and Compare Costs, then follow the prompts and instructions to search for your doctor).

 A special feature of your plan gives you access to the national network of providers called BlueCard PPO.
 Each local Blue Cross and/or Blue Shield plan designates which of its providers are PPO providers.
-In order to locate a PPO provider in your area, you should call the BlueCard PPO toll-free access line at 1-800-810-BLUE (2583) or visit coupehealth.com.
+To locate a PPO provider in your area, you should call the BlueCard PPO toll-free access line at 1-800-810-BLUE (2583) or visit coupehealth.com and log in Coupe Health (log in and go to Benefits>Find a Doctor and Compare Costs, then follow the prompts and instructions to search for your doctor).
 To receive in-network PPO benefits for lab services, the laboratory must contract with the Blue Cross and/or Blue Shield plan located in the same state as your physician.
 When you or your physician orders durable medical equipment (DME) or supplies, the service provider must participate with the Blue Cross and/or Blue Shield plan where the supplies are shipped.
 If you purchase DME supplies directly from a retail store, they must contract with the Blue Cross and/or Blue Shield plan in the state or service area where the store is located.
 PPO providers will file claims on your behalf with the local Blue Cross and/or Blue Shield plan where services are rendered.
 The local Blue Cross and/or Blue Shield plan will then forward the claims to us for verification of eligibility and determination of benefits.

-Sometimes a network provider may furnish a service to you that is either not covered under the plan or is not covered under the contract between the provider and Blue Cross and Blue Shield or the local Blue Cross and/or Blue Shield plan where services are rendered.
+Sometimes a network provider may furnish a service to you that is either not covered under the plan or is not covered under the contract between the provider and Blue Cross and Blue Shield of Minnesota or the local Blue Cross and/or Blue Shield plan where services are rendered.
 When this happens, benefits may be denied or may be covered under some other portion of the plan, such as Other Covered Services.